Juul names longtime tobacco exec as chief executive as Kevin Burns steps down – TechCrunch

 “I have long believed in a future where adult smokers overwhelmingly choose alternative products like JUUL .
 That has been this company’s mission since it was founded, and it has taken great strides in that direction,” said Crosthwaite in a statement.
 “Unfortunately, today that future is at risk due to unacceptable levels of youth usage and eroding public confidence in our industry.
 Against that backdrop, we must strive to work with regulators, policymakers and other stakeholders, and earn the trust of the societies in which we operate.”

 With Burns at the helm, Juul grew from a few hundred employees to over thousands of staff members working in 20 countries around the world.
-The executive also advocated for raising the legal age of smoking to 21, halted the sale of non-tobacco and non-menthol-flavored Juul pods to brick and . mortar retailers, enhanced online age verification, and discontinued Facebook and Instagram accounts (in the U.S.).
+The executive also advocated for raising the legal age of smoking to 21, halted the sale of non-tobacco and non-menthol-flavored Juul pods to brick and mortar retailers, enhanced online age verification and discontinued Facebook and Instagram accounts (in the U.S.).

 The steps may not be enough to alleviate the concerns of regulators and lawmakers over Juul’s sway over underage e-cigarette users.
-The company commands roughly 70% of the e-cigarette market for tobacco products and remains the de-facto brand for all vaping (in the same way that Google is the brand for online search).
+The company commands roughly 70% of the e-cigarette market for tobacco products and remains the de facto brand for all vaping (in the same way that Google is the brand for online search).

 Juul’s role as a smoking alternative may also be challenged by startups (like Hava Health) that are developing vaporizer technologies for smoking cessation.